Do you enjoy developing in Java, thrive in a challenging environment and actively seek solutions?

 Existing Civil Servants who secure a new role on lateral transfer should maintain their current salary.

 Existing Civil Servants who gain promotion may move to the bottom of the next grade pay scale or 10% increase in salary whichever would be the greater.
-Only in very few circumstances (where there have been exceptional skills demonstrated which are in limited supply for example) may existing Civil Servants be able to negotiate their starting salary if the role has been advertised externally, prior to accepting the post.

 Successful candidates must pass a disclosure and barring security check.